Financial Advice

 What should you expect to happen when you see an adviser?
 Well, the exact process varies between advisers, but most follow a general pattern as follows:

 - You have a no obligation face to face meeting.
-The adviser should outline how they work and give you a document detailing their services and how they're paid.
+The adviser should outline how they work and give you a document detailing their services, how much they charge and how their fees are taken (i.e. do

 [The adviser's not being paid for this meeting, so their objective is probably to size up whether you'll be a profitable customer and, if so, convince